How has the co-op job search process changed?

 As exciting as the prospect is, receiving, assessing, and accepting an offer can be one of the more challenging aspects of the co-op job search.
 To help you with this we have implemented some important changes:

-What happens if I have questions about an offer received through the automated process?
+What happens if I have questions about an offer received?

 - Reach out to the appropriate employer company contact to answer any questions about your offer.
 If you need any further assistance, contact your Co-op Coordinator.